stellatigre/abstractron-datastore/README.md

 ## Testing with Mocha

+This currently requires a global install of Mocha - http://visionmedia.github.io/mocha/

+	sudo npm install -g mocha

 NOTE: The following modules are dev-only dependencies related to the test platform, which will not be installed unless the --dev flag is used on npm install.

-    mocha
     chai
     async
     request